thomastiotto/Memristor-Models/PYTHON model/frontend/experiments/README.md

 Responsible for the setup of the experiment and provision of parameters to the memristor.
 Namely, the `Experiment` class is the generalized setup that, when called, takes a number of values, such as the memristor model and the time step among others, while the `YakopcicSET` class provides those.
-For the current objective, just the `YakopcicSET` is enough.
+Here the parameters can be supplied to change the model in `old_experiment.py`

 ## Functions (functions.py)
 Contains all the functions used in the project that are not related to initialization or the